szocske19/lecture-notes-wiki/intlab/Akka.md

 #### Akka API

-Akka provides and API for both Scala- and Java-based applications [2].
-For this laboratory, we recommend the Java API of Akka 2.3.1.
+Akka provides an API for both Scala- and Java-based applications [2].
+For this laboratory, we recommend the Java API of Akka 2.3.9.

 ### Questions